Case Study: Hospital Asset Management

 Two of the most critical measurements of hospital asset management program performance are Equipment Uptime and Preventative Maintenance completion.
 TKA’s program at SJH hospitals has been exemplary throughout their years of service.
 In Equipment Uptime, TKA has maintained a 99.7% average over the years, as compared with the industry-typical benchmark of 95.0%.
 In Preventative Maintenance completion, TKA uses Joint Commission standards, divided into two categories: (1) high-risk Life Safety Maintenance – 100% completed, and (2) All Other Maintenance – 97.7% of scheduled maintenance completed.
 These results compare favorably against national standards of 100% and 90% respectively.

 Program Quality Evaluations (PQE)

 The Program Quality Evaluation (PQE) is an industry audit tool developed as a best practice and highly regarded by Joint Commission.
-Its intent is to help meet the important goal of providing the highest quality healthcare technology management program, by focusing on the operational aspects of each hospital’s program, with a strong emphasis on regulatory agency requirements.
+Its intent is to help meet the important goal of providing the highest quality hospital asset management program, by focusing on the operational aspects of each hospital’s program, with a strong emphasis on regulatory agency requirements.

 Satisfaction Survey Report